Tucker Carlson announces plans to relaunch his show on Twitter - Local News 8

 By Oliver Darcy, CNN

-Right-wing extremist Tucker Carlson announced Tuesday that he will relaunch his program on Twitter, a platform he praised as the only remaining large free-speech platform in the world after Fox News fired him late last month.
+Right-wing extremist Tucker Carlson announced Tuesday that he will relaunch his program on Twitter, which he praised as the only remaining large free-speech platform in the world after Fox News fired him late last month.

 “Speech is the fundamental pre-requisite for democracy.
 That’s why it was enshrined in the first of our Constitutional amendments,” Carlson said.
 “Amazingly, as of tonight, there are not that many platforms left that allow free speech.
 The last big one remaining … is Twitter, where we are now.”